knzai/knzai.github.io/content/posts/ruby_frequency_hash.md

 You could also do something clever like \#transform_value the rhs by negative 1, zipping them togethe, taking the sum, of each, then selecting the value <= 0 entries, but that gets a little complicated, and is a lot of passes compared to just iterating the list and doing the subtraction and delete if, imo.

-Later I saw how to get my select logic for the subset down to a clean(ish) single line (`select{ |k, v| (v - rhs[k]) > 0}.empty?`).
-I got there faster by just getting a working implementation first and working down from there, which is what I should have done in the screen.

 ```ruby
 #tests for the subtraction that the subset relies on
 hash = { foo: 5, bar: 3}.extend(Scrabble::FreqHash)